 Where a student is not able to attend school for a prolonged period of time due to a medical condition or illness, the College in collaboration with parents, provides resources to contribute to the student's continuum of learning where possible.
-CSBB monitors each College's compliance with student attendance and management of non-attendance as part of the system's Quality Assurance and Improvement processes.
-The College's attendance monitoring procedures are based on the Procedures for the Management of Student Attendance in the Broken Bay Diocesan Schools System.
+CSBB monitors each College's compliance with student attendance and management of non-attendance as part of the system's Quality Assurance and Compliance processes.
+The College's attendance monitoring procedures are based on the Procedures for the Management of Student Attendance in Catholic Schools Broken Bay.